Click to expand answers:

 14 Limestone (high quality CaCO3)

-What are the particle sizes for the grades of AZOMITE®?
+What are the particle sizes for the grades (granolumetria) of AZOMITE®?

 1. Micronized (-200 mesh/75 microns) Used for coating seeds to encourage germination and initial growth.
 OMRI certified for use as an amendment for crops, compost and potting soil.
 Micronized is also well suited for us in shrimp and aquaculture feeds.
 Its specification is > 90% is < 200 mesh.
-2. Field Grade/Feed Grit Particle sizes range from 1/8″ to powder for a combination of rapid and longer-term results.
+Micronized Spec Sheet 2.
+Field Grade/Feed Grit (FG) Particle sizes range from 1/8″ to powder for a combination of rapid and longer-term results.
 Designed for composting and blending with other products for soil application.
 Developed specifically for the poultry feed industry.
 Also used as an additive for any feed.
 This product produces substantial dust when applied with a broadcast spreader.
-Approximately 30% of Slow Release is -200 mesh.
+Approximately 30% of FG is -200 mesh.
 Field Grade Spec Sheet Feed Grit Spec Sheet 3.
 Granulated Slow Release particles agglomerated into easy to handle and apply granules which produce only a modest amount of dust.
 Moisture immediately breaks down granules and can be applied with a broadcast spreader.
 Granulated specification sheet.
 4. Pellets 3 mm diameter, extruded pellets, easy to handle and apply.
 The pellets break down rapidly when wet.
 Pellet specification sheet.
 5. UltraFine, very fine powder approximately 30 microns (<400 mesh), applications include irrigation systems, among others.
+UltraFine Spec Sheet

 Is AZOMITE® sold for human consumption?

 AZOMITE Mineral Products does not market AZOMITE® for human consumption.
-Because we do not market it, we do not provide testimonies or research on our website.
-However, we are aware of people using it as a mineral supplement at a rate of 1 to 2 teaspoons per day.
+Because AZOMITE Mineral Products does not market AZOMITE for human consumption, there are no testimonies or research on our website.
+However, we are aware of people who consume AZOMITE as a mineral supplement at a rate of about 1/2 teaspoon per day.

 What are some of the elements in AZOMITE® and their major nutritional functions?